Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/errors-warnings.markdown

 {% capture content %}

-As you type, Dart Editor processes the text analyzing it for errors and performing code completion.
+As you type, Dart Editor processes the text, analyzing it for errors and performing code completion.
-The sections below show you a few of the errors and warnings you might see and also how to use Dart Editor's code completion help.
+The sections below show you a few of the errors and warnings you might see.
-Use this program to follow along:
+They also show you how to use Dart Editor's code completion help.

+Follow the instructions to transform the default helloworld command-line app, into this app:

 {% highlight dart %}
 import 'dart:html';